Getting around Kyoto

 Subway & Bus 1 Day

-A full day ticket for both subway lines and all bus lines in Kyoto is the best value for getting around the city.
+A full day ticket on both subway lines and all bus lines in Kyoto is the best value for getting around the city.

-• Valid for 1 calendar day and not 24 hours
+- Valid for 1 calendar day, not 24 hours

-It is worthwhile if you take more than 4 subway or bus rides in 1 day, but you can easily manage this if you visit 2-3 sights that are further apart.
+✅ It is worth it if you take more than 4 subway or bus rides in 1 day, but you can easily do that if you visit 2-3 sights that are further apart.

 For detailed information, visit the official website at city.kyoto.lg.jp.